Completely removing Wispr Flow from your device

 Save the file as

 Uninstall Wispr Flow.bat.
-In Notepad, go to File → Save As, change "Save as type" to All Files (*.*), name the fileUninstall Wispr Flow.bat, and save it to your Desktop.Double-click the saved
+Go to File → Save As, change "Save as type" to All Files (*.*), name the fileUninstall Wispr Flow.bat, and save it to your Desktop.Double-click the saved

 .batfile to run it.Review the list of items that will be removed, then type